Hurricane Dorian: 70,000 in Bahamas need 'immediate' aid | DW | 04.09.2019

 Dorian hovered over the Bahamas for a full day, bringing devastating wind and rain that ripped apart buildings and led to massive flooding.

-The storm has since weakened substantially to a Category 2, but still has high winds and could bring a dangerous storm surge.
+The storm weakened to a Category 2, but still has high winds and could bring a dangerous storm surge and was later upgraded again to a Category 3 storm.

 Dorian is currently inching along the southeastern coast of the United States, with the states of Georgia and South and North Carolina on alert.